 Moving Average Convergence / Divergence (MACD)

-The MACD is a popular technical indicator used to measure the market momentum.
+The MACD is a comprehensive technical analysis tool used to measure the market momentum.

 The MACD is calculated by subtracting the 26-period Exponential Moving Average (EMA) from the 12-period EMA.
 The 9-day EMA of the MACD, which is called the “signal line,” is then plotted on top of the MACD.